a-parris21/ap21-ssg/README.md

 ## Optional features developed

 -   Parsing the title from the file.
 -   Auto-generate an `index.html` file if the user specifies a folder for input.

+## New feature

+-   Added the new feature in the SSG to deal with the .md file type and convert them to .html file type.